WbTstr/wbtstr.github.io/README.md

 Install-Package WbTstr.Drivers.Chrome
 ```

-Be sure to also install at least one driver, we'll assume Chrome for the remainer of this guide.
+Be sure to also install at least one driver, we'll assume Chrome for the remainder of this guide.

-### Adding a fixture
+### Adding fixtures

 Below is shown a basic WbTstr fixture.
-Note that, although WbTstr is un-opinoinated towards choise of assertion framework, we're using NUnit for this guide.
+Note that, although WbTstr is un-opinoinated towards choice of assertion framework, we're using NUnit for this guide.

 ```csharp
 namespace WbTstr.Examples